‘CREATE’ is more than a name.

 - We have produced highly visual child-friendly materials.

 In our lives:

-Marie creates clothes, art and chaos in her not-so-spare time and hopes to spend part of 2010 writing some fiction for a change - rather than training manuals and child rights policies!
-She eventually got round to re-painting her canal boat in 2009 but still needs to finish the final artwork and signwriting.
+Marie creates clothes, art and chaos in her not-so-spare time.
+She is also (re-)creating an entire 19th century French Alpine farmhouse with her husband, using a lot of imagination to recycle building materials.
+When the broken crockery mosaic (depicting the mountain view from the end of the garden) is finally completed in the shower (expected circa 2053) it will feature in local guidebooks as a notable tourist attraction.
 She completed a graduate certificate (GCert) in ‘Arts for Change’ at Roehampton University, UK in 2006 and is therefore a qualified ‘Arts Facilitator’.
 This course gave an overview and critical appraisal of the key aspects of working with children, young people and their families through the creative arts and play (visual arts, dance, drama, music and sandplay).
 Modules included: Early Life; Family and Adolescence; Trauma and Displacement.

 Elanor also completed the University of Roehampton 'Arts for Change' Postgraduate Certificate course in 2007 and is likewise a qualified ‘Arts Facilitator’.
-She enjoys creating space rockets, crocodiles and play houses out of recycled cardboard boxes and household materials - allegedly for her 3-year-old son at the time, but her CREATE colleagues seemed to enjoy them just as much!
+When her son was aged three, she enjoyed creating space rockets, crocodiles and play houses out of recycled cardboard boxes and household materials, and a few years later became creative about fighting, pirates, dinosaurs and Mayan warriors.
 In Ethiopia she regularly kept all the neighbours' children busy with games, music, dancing and arts activities.
-Her son is now five so she is attempting to be creative about fighting, pirates, dinosaurs and recently, Mayan warriors.

 Savina is continuing to develop her skills in documentary film-making, building on a course she completed in 2007.
 She has been impatient to acquire this skill in order to share her vision on all things that matter (in particular child rights) in a more creative and artistic way.